-- 10. Place one of the crepes into the sauce.
-As it absorbs a bit of the liquid, carefully fold it in half and then fold the half into a triangle shape.
-Continue this process until all the crepes are in the sauce.
+- 10. Place 1 crepe in the sauce.
+As it absorbs a bit of the liquid, carefully fold it in half and then fold the half in half again to form to a triangle shape.
+Add another crepe to the pan and continue this process until all the crepes are in the sauce.

 - 12. Using tongs, carefully place 2 crepes on each of 6 dessert plates.
-Spoon sauce over the top and garnish with a bit of candied orange peel and a sprig of mint.
+Spoon the sauce over the top and garnish with candied orange peel and a sprig of mint.